FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 configuration value.
 If you create a workspace as a service principal, that service principal will be the only identity that can access that workspace.
-That means you will not be able to inspect that workspace in the Fabric UI under the identity of your user account.
+That means you will not be able to inspect that workspace in the Fabric portal under the identity of your user account.
 Therefore, the sample application has been designed to add any user account (*which should be your user account*) as a workspace admin.
 After a service principal creates a workspace, it will add an Admin workspace role assignment